mandorc/Tic-Tac-Toe-Project/README.md

 ## Author

-This project was created by [Your Name].
-You can contact me at [tuemail@example.com].
+This project was created by @mandorc.